Nahuel40000/LAMA-Co/LAMA-Co/README.md

 # UniBooks
-UniBooks is a software that was developed by a team of 4 students of the univsersity of Lausanne (Unil).
+UniBooks is a software that was developed by a team of 4 students of the univsersity of Lausanne (Unil) for a course of Internet Programmation (http://moodle2.unil.ch/course/view.php?id=5650).
 It aims to ease the process of buying and selling second-hand books on the campus.
 Through the use of the Google Books API, creating an offer is really easy, which makes the process of selling books that much faster.